ioBroker/ioBroker.js-controller/README.md

     type: 'state'
 }
 ```
-The following fileds are allowed in the alias structure:
+The following fields are allowed in the alias structure:

-* **alias.id** contains the ID of the target object/stae to mirror
+* `alias.id` contains the ID of the target object/state to mirror
-* **alias.read** can optionally contain a read script (will be evaluated) to calculate the alias value when the target state changes
+* `alias.read` can optionally contain a read script (will be evaluated) to calculate the alias value when the target state changes
-* **alias.write** can optionally contain a write script (will be evaluated) to calculate the target value if the alias value is changed
+* `alias.write` can optionally contain a write script (will be evaluated) to calculate the target value if the alias value is changed

+Additional information about aliases could be found [here](https://www.iobroker.net/#en/documentation/dev/aliases.md).

 ### State and objects databases and files